Unique Device Identification

 4. Selecting the appropriate UDI carrier

-In principle, the requirements for UDI carriers listed in the MDR/IVDR must primarily be followed.
-They are provided in MDR/IVDR Annex VI Part C (4).
+In principle, the requirements for UDI carriers listed in the MDR/IVDR must primarily be taken into account.
+These can be found in MDR/IVDR Annex VI Part C Paragraph 4.

 The following GS1 barcodes are permitted as UDI carriers: